hacKlaw28/ICT171-Cloud-Portfolio/README.md

 ### Component 2 – HTTPS

-SSL/TLS encryption implemented using Let's Encrypt certificates to secure communications between the client and server.
+SSL/TLS encryption is implemented using Let's Encrypt certificates to secure communications between the client and server.

 ### Component 3 – DNS

-DuckDNS was configured to provide a custom domain name that points to the AWS EC2 instance.
+DuckDNS was configured to point a custom domain name to the AWS EC2 instance.

 ### Component 4 – Python Monitoring Script

-A Python script will be used to monitor server resources including CPU, memory and disk utilisation.
+A Python script will be used to monitor server resources, including CPU, memory and disk utilisation.

 ### Component 5 – GitHub Documentation